Crack-Up (1946 film)

 Crack-Up is a 1946 American film noir starring Pat O'Brien, Claire Trevor and Herbert Marshall.
-It was directed by Irving Reis, who had directed many films of the Falcon franchise in the early 1940s.
-The drama is based on "Madman's Holiday", a short story written by mystery writer Fredric Brown.
+It was directed by Irving Reis, who had directed many films of The Falcon franchise in the early 1940s.
+The drama is based on "Madman's Holiday", a 1943 short story written by mystery writer Fredric Brown featured in Detective Story Magazine.

 Plot

 Running berserk, art critic and lecturer George Steele violently forces entry into the Manhattan Museum of Art.
 Apprehended by a patrolman, Steele claims that he was involved in a train wreck.
 Police lieutenant Cochrane finds no record of any recent accidents.
 Steele, unsure what happened, relates the bizarre events that he has experienced.

 Steele's recollection begins with his enthusiastically received lecture on art, after which he was reprimanded by museum director Barton over his sensational style and denied access to X-ray equipment to demonstrate a forged painting, Albrecht Dürer's Adoration of the Magi.
 Afterward, while having a drink with his girlfriend, magazine writer Terry Cordell, Steele received an urgent telephone call informing him that his mother had been taken to a hospital.
 He rushed to Grand Central Station and caught the last train.
 About 40 minutes later, he watched helplessly as another train crashed into his.
-Hearing Steele's claims, Cochrane reveals that Steele's mother is fine and had never been taken to the hospital, and that there have been no recent train wrecks.
+Hearing Steele's claims, Cochrane reveals that Steele's mother is fine and had never been taken to the hospital and that there have been no recent train wrecks.

 Eager to avoid a scandal, Barton pleads with Cochrane not to arrest Steele.
 Stevenson, the curator and Steele's friend, and Dr. Lowell, a member of the museum's board of directors, vouch for his character.
-In private, Traybin, a British art expert who, like Steele, is an expert authenticator of stolen artwork, tells Cochrane that he wants Steele freed, but the police discreetly tail him.
-Steele is released, but his contentious lectures are canceled by Barton at the direction of the museum board and he is suspended from work because of his unstable behavior.
+In private, Traybin, a British art expert who, like Steele, is an expert authenticator of stolen artwork, tells Cochrane that he wants Steele freed but the police discreetly tail him.
+Steele is released but his contentious lectures are canceled by Barton at the direction of the museum board and he is suspended from work because of his unstable behavior.

 Determined to exonerate himself, Steele attempts to reenact the train trip.
 He learns that a drunk had been absconded from the train by two men and believes that the drunk had been he.
-Steele informs Stevenson of his discovery and begins to suspect that a Gainsborough that had been loaned to the museum and lost in a fire at sea was actually a fake.
+Steele informs Stevenson of his discovery and begins to suspect that a Thomas Gainsborough painting that had been loaned to the museum and lost in a fire at sea was actually a fake.
 Later, Stevenson informs Steele that the fire was not an accident and requests to meet him in the museum vault.
 When Steele arrives, he finds Stevenson dead.
 Seen standing over the body by a watchman, he flees.
 Although Traybin and Terry plead with Steele to surrender, Steele refuses.